 “Credit-related information” means:

-“Credit eligibility information”, which is credit reporting information supplied to us by a credit reporting body, and any information that we derive from it.
+- “Credit eligibility information”, which is credit reporting information supplied to us by a credit reporting body, and any information that we derive from it, such as an internal credit score or rating or our assessment of your credit worthiness.

 We use your credit-related information to assess your eligibility to be provided with finance.
 Usually credit-related information is exchanged between credit providers and credit reporting bodies.